9 Examples of Gaslighting, According to Therapists

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Gaslighting can happen between romantic partners but also in family relationships, friendships, and even at the office.
+Gaslighting can happen between romantic partners but also in family relationships, friendships, at work, and even with your doctor.